 On April 8, 2020, we entered into an employment agreement with Mr. Sawyer.
-The employment agreement has an evergreen provision and automatically renews for successive one-year terms unless either party provides written notice of its intent not to renewal at least 90 days prior to the renew date.
+The employment agreement has an evergreen provision and automatically renews for successive one-year terms unless either party provides written notice of its intent not to renew at least 90 days prior to the renewal date (in which case the term will end on the first anniversary of the renewal date).
 Under Mr. Sawyer's employment agreement, he is entitled to an annual base salary of no less than \$300,000, which shall be reviewed annually and increased as appropriate for market changes, and is eligible to receive an annual incentive payment governed by the terms set forth in the First Western Financial, Inc. Incentive Plan for Senior Executive Officers.
-During 2019, Mr. Sawyer's base salary was \$280,000.
+During 2020, Mr. Sawyer's base salary was \$297,000.
 Mr. Sawyer is also eligible to receive employee benefits, fringe benefits and perquisites in accordance with our established policies and to participate in stock-based or other long-term incentive compensation programs at the discretion of the Compensation Committee.
 In addition, Mr. Sawyer's employment agreement provides for certain severance benefits in the event of a qualifying termination of employment and certain payments in connection with a "change in control" of the Company.
 See "Potential Payments upon a Termination of Employment or a Change in Control."